Daniel-Bil/YouTube-Video-Downloader/README.md

 - Utilizes `ffmpeg` for video processing (bundled with the app).

 ## Installation
+### 1. Clone the Repository

+1. Clone this repository to your local machine
+2. Download [ffmpeg](https://ffmpeg.org/download.html) and put it inside "ffmpeg" dir inside project

+### 2. Get exe from releases

 To download the latest version of the YouTube Video Downloader, visit the [Releases Page](https://github.com/Daniel-Bil/YouTube-Video-Downloader/releases).

 1. Download the executable `.exe` file from the releases page.